prernaadvani/whatsprernacooking/_posts/2026-05-26-tofu-shawarma.md

 * Combine all the ingredients for the salad and set aside.

-* Create your bowls by adding some tofu, some salad, and some pickled onions.
+* Create your bowls by adding some tofu, some salad, some rice, and some pickled onions.
 Drizzle with dressing or add a heap of greek yogurt.
 Enjoy!